Pizza effect: Other examples

+Ramen, a Japanese noodle dish of Chinese origin, became popular in China where it is known as rìshì lāmiàn (日式拉麵, lit.
+'Japanese-style lamian').

-Teppanyaki, a Western-influenced cuisine style created in Japan, popular in the U.S.
+Teppanyaki, a Western-influenced cuisine style created in Japan, became popular in the U.S and Canada, where it is often called hibachi.

+Anime, being derived from Western animation and created in Japan, has also become wildly popular in the U.S. and the entire Western world in recent decades, and even more popular than Western-style cartoons.

 Salsa music: the first salsa bands were mainly Puerto Ricans who moved to New York in the 1930s.

 Haoqiu zhuan, a Chinese novel.
 James St. André, author of "Modern Translation Theory and Past Translation Practice: European Translations of the Haoqiu zhuan", wrote that in China the novel was originally "considered second-rate fiction and stood in danger of being completely forgotten with changes in literary taste in the early twentieth century."
 He stated that the fact there had been interest in translating the novel into English "gave life and fame" to Haoqiu zhuan and therefore affected its standing in China.

 Variants

 Scholar Jørn Borup wrote about an "inverted pizza-effect", when a society's modification of another culture gets further re-modified by that same society, such as European philosophers including Martin Heidegger "appear to have been significantly inspired by Eastern thought – an Eastern thought itself presented through 'Protestant' or 'Western' eyes.
 This transformation is naturally not a unique phenomenon in religious studies, where interpretations, re-interpretations and inventions are seen as common characteristics of religion."

 Stephen Jenkins noted that the feedback phenomenon could continue; in the case of pizza, he wrote that the return of pizza to Italy again influenced American cuisine: "pizza-loving American tourists, going to Italy in the millions, sought out authentic Italian pizza.
 Italians, responding to this demand, developed pizzerias to meet American expectations.
 Delighted with their discovery of 'authentic' Italian pizza, Americans subsequently developed chains of 'authentic' Italian brick-oven pizzerias.
 Hence, Americans met their own reflection in the other and were delighted."

 Jim Douglas, familiar with Bharati's thesis, applied it to blues music originating in the United States before 1960.
-The music of African American artists like Robert Johnson, Muddy Waters, etc. went over to England, where it was embraced by rock musicians.
+The music of African American artists like Robert Johnson, Muddy Waters was embraced by rock musicians in the United Kingdom.
 Then, this re-packaged blues came back to the US presented by the Rolling Stones, Cream, Led Zeppelin, etc. in the late 1960s where it was embraced by Americans (who had never heard of Robert Johnson, etc.).
 Later, some of these Americans discovered the roots of the British blues-rock in the recordings of the original American Blues artists.
 Some of those influenced by this British Invasion went on to form garage rock bands, which later influenced the first wave of punk music in the UK.